Trajectory Analysis Handbook

 It can help the spill responder and planner understand physical processes and potential uncertainties as they incorporate trajectory analysis into the response.

-Order a Copy: We're sorry, but bound copies of the handbook are not available at this time.
+Order a Copy: We're sorry, but bound copies of the handbook will no longer be produced.

 Questions and Answers: Spill Trajectory Analysis [PDF, 260.3 KB]: This report provides a technical explanation of spill trajectory analysis and how it differs from oil spill trajectory modeling.